-(i) Within stages two and three, and subject to the approval of the Departments concerned, up to 1 'elective' module equal to 30 credits of intermediate (I) or honours (H) level modules in other Departments may be substituted for Music modules, consistent with the permitted maxima of H and I in stages two and three respectively, given above. (ii) Prerequisites may apply to optional modules.
+- (i) Within stages two and three, and subject to the approval of the Departments concerned, up to 30 'elective' credits of level 5 or 6 modules in other Departments may be substituted for Music modules. - (ii) Prerequisites may apply to optional modules.